Write for STEM + Culture Chronicle

 At SACNAS, we are supporting success in STEM for under-served and under-represented communities.
 We build bridges of opportunity by connecting talented people to career and academic resources.
 Our community provides support, inspiration and a place of belonging with the goal of creating a more diverse STEM workforce.

 We created STEM + Culture Chronicle to serve as our writing home celebrating the intersection of science, culture, and community.
-Our goal is provide original content written by and about STEM students and professionals of color (and our allies) that speak to issues we care about.
+Our goal is to provide original content written by and about STEM students and professionals of color (and our allies) that speak to issues we care about.
 We are looking for stories that inform, inspire, and sustain us in our pursuit of STEM, leadership, and social change.

 Write with us!